- canola oil cooking spray

 This honey syrup-glazed baklava is a sweet, nutty treat that’s simple to assemble.
 Brushing the layers of phyllo with canola oil instead of butter yields a light and flaky result with much less saturated fat.
 See the recipe video below.

-This recipe celebrates the beginning of summer with all the luscious flavors you expect from this all-time favorite dessert, but in a healthier and easier way.
+This recipe celebrates summer with all the luscious flavors you expect from this all-time favorite dessert, but in a healthier and easier way.
 The biscuits are made better-for-you with canola oil instead of butter and half whole-grain flour.
 They are simple drop biscuits; no rolling or dough-cutting required.
 And the whipped cream topping is lightened with Greek yogurt for a subtle tanginess that beautifully complements the fresh berries.